Sailing Practice, Sustainability, and Risk: How IYFR Engages with Real-World Constraints

 Rather than making broad promises, IYFR:

-Works within local constraints
+• works within local constraints

-Adapts activities to realistic conditions
+• adapts activities to realistic conditions

-Prioritizes safety over symbolism
+• prioritises safety over symbolism

 This restraint is intentional and necessary.